Cell Phone Injuries: Distractions, Defective and Dangerous

 The cell-phone is a source of information, communication, and constant connectivity – but it’s also created a significant hazard to users all over the world.
 Aside from the staggering rates of cell-phone-related car accidents, there is a rising problem with injuries from cell-phone use while walking.
-Cell-phone users are stepping into traffic, running into walls, falling down stairs, and suffering catastrophic injuries while staring at their phones.
-Texting, calling friends, listening to music, or scrolling through social media can be a good way to pass the time, but do so safely to avoid risk of serious injury.
+Cell-phone users are stepping into traffic, running into walls, falling downstairs, and suffering catastrophic injuries while staring at their phones.
+Texting, calling friends, listening to music, or scrolling through social media can be a good way to pass the time, but do so safely to avoid the risk of serious injury.

-Cell-phone use behind the wheel poses serious risk of harm to the driver, vehicle occupants, and pedestrians.
+Cell-phone use behind the wheel poses a serious risk of harm to the driver, vehicle occupants, and pedestrians.
 But people don’t always realize the risk of cell-phone use outside the car.
-Many cell-phone users believe they can safely multitask, carrying out tasks on their phones while walking to their destination, across school campus, or walking their dogs.
+Many cell-phone users believe they can safely multitask, carrying out tasks on their phones while walking to their destination, across school campuses, or walking their dogs.
 Yet when you’re texting or talking on the phone, you are not fully in control of the complex action of walking.